amboxer21/ImageCapture/README.md

 # ImageCapturePy
 A program that captures an image and the geolocation data of any user that attempts to login to your compuper x amount of times.
 The data collected by ImageCapturePy is then E-mailed to the E-mail you specify.

+## [OPTIONS]
+* You can take a picture of the offender after the numbers of attempts are reached, then E-mail that picture to yourself alongside the notification you will receive - No autologin or location options are required.
+*

 ## [INSTALL]
 ### run: